Reconstruction of Sound Field through Diffusion Models: Introduction

 \section{Introduction}

 Sound field reconstruction is a relevant problem in the field of acoustic signal processing, especially when considering the modal frequency range, due to its importance in applications such as sound field control and room compensation~\cite{schmid2021spatial}.
-Applications include the navigation of acoustic scenes \cite{tylka2020fundamentals}.
+Applications include, for example, the navigation of acoustic scenes \cite{tylka2020fundamentals}.
 The goal is to estimate the acoustic field over an extended area starting from the information provided by a limited set of sensors.
 In the literature, several techniques tackling the reconstruction of sound field can be found.
 Most solutions rely on either a parametric description \cite{thiergart2013geometry,pezzoli2020parametric,mccormack2022parametric,pezzoli2018reconstruction} of the acoustic scene, or on models based on the solutions of the wave equations \cite{ueno2017sound, ueno2018kernel} including plane waves \cite{jin2015theory}, spherical waves \cite{pezzoli2022sparsity, borra2019soundfield,fahim2017sound} or equivalent sources \cite{koyama2019sparse,daminano2021sound}.
 In \cite{ueno2017sound, ueno2018kernel} and variations \cite{ribeiro2022region,ribeiro2023kernel}, the reconstruction of the acoustic field is achieved using a kernel-interpolation based approach which exploit the solution of the Helmholtz equation as a physically motivated kernel.
-Typically, compressed sensing \cite{donoho2006compressed} is employed to solve the reconstruction problem with a limited amount of measurements.